reyesayala/wa_screenshot_compare/README.md

 --name="Collection Name" --sort
 ```
 Arguments:
 * csv - The CSV file with the seed URLs.
-Interchangeable with --db as only one type of input is allowed.
 * db - The DB file to store the URLs.
+DEPRECATED
 * out - The CSV file to write the URLs.
 * ext - ID of the archive.
 * name - Name of the archive.
 * sort - (optional) Include to sort the output.

 ### create-archive_urls.py
-This program takes the CSV or DB from the previous program and gets the Archive-It archive URL.
+This program takes the CSV from read_seed.py and gets the Archive-It archive URL.
 > The output CSV file will have three columns, archive ID, URL ID, and URL.

 Command syntax: